Tsutomu Miyazaki: Trial and execution

 Miyazaki's trial began on 30 March 1990.
 Often talking nonsensically, he blamed his actions on "Rat Man", an alter ego who he claimed forced him to kill; he spent time during the trial drawing "Rat Man" in cartoon form.

 The seven-year trial focused on Miyazaki's mental state at the time of the murders.
 Under Japanese law, people of unsound minds are not subject to punishment, and people having cognitive disability are entitled to reduced sentences.
-Three teams of court-appointed expert psychiatrists came to differing conclusions about Miyazaki's ability to tell right from wrong: one team determined Miyazaki to have a cognitive disability, another team thought him either schizophrenic or as having dissociative personality disorder (also known as "multiple personality disorder"), and the third team found that although Miyazaki definitely had at least one personality disorder, he was still capable of taking responsibility for his actions.
+Three teams of court-appointed expert psychiatrists came to differing conclusions about Miyazaki's ability to tell right from wrong: one team determined Miyazaki to have a cognitive disability, another team thought him either schizophrenic or as having dissociative personality disorder, and the third team found that although Miyazaki definitely had at least one personality disorder, he was still capable of taking responsibility for his actions.

 The Tokyo District Court judged Miyazaki aware of the magnitude and consequences of his crimes and therefore accountable.
-He was sentenced to death on April 14, 1997.
-His death sentence was upheld by both the Tokyo High Court, on June 28, 2001, and the Supreme Court of Justice on January 17, 2006.
+He was sentenced to death on 14 April 1997.
+His death sentence was upheld by both the Tokyo High Court, on 28 June 2001, and the Supreme Court of Justice on 17 January 2006.

 Miyazaki described his serial murders as an "act of benevolence".
 Child killer Kaoru Kobayashi described himself as "the next Tsutomu Miyazaki or Mamoru Takuma", to which Miyazaki stated, "I won't allow him to call himself 'the second Tsutomu Miyazaki' when he hasn't even undergone a psychiatric examination."

-Minister of Justice Kunio Hatoyama signed Miyazaki's death warrant on June 17, 2008, and he was hanged at the Tokyo Detention House that same day.
+Minister of Justice Kunio Hatoyama signed Miyazaki's death warrant on 17 June 2008, and he was hanged at the Tokyo Detention House that same day.
 Writer Ryūzō Saki observed that Miyazaki's trial was long and noted that in the end Miyazaki was "not willing to criticize [Minister of Justice] Hatoyama".